filipkorus/lso-skrzyszow-app/README.md

 # LSO Skrzyszów App

 ### About
-This app provides altar boys' points counting for every month.
+This app provides altar boys' points counting for every month and displays next shifts.

 ## Technologies
 Project is created with: